In this post:

-Did you know the average household belongs to 29 different loyalty rewards programs?
+Did you know the average American household belongs to 29 different loyalty rewards programs?
 It makes sense.
 These programs benefit consumers and businesses alike.
 In this post, we’ll show you how to start a loyalty program.

 Business owners know the key to a stable and thriving business requires a loyal customer base.
 Repeat customers alone can increase sales by 47%, and customers who belong to loyalty programs typically spend 12-18% more than non-members.